lstellway/acert/README.md

 **Build From Source**

+To build from source first [install and configure Go](https://golang.org/doc/install) on the system.<br />
-To build from source, download the repository and use the `go build [OPTIONS...]` command.
+Then download the repository and use the `go build [OPTIONS...]` command to build the binary:

 ```sh
 git clone https://github.com/lstellway/acert.git \